Under the leadership of Phil and Diane Stone, ever-growing numbers of people are discovering that Scargill is “a safe place to say dangerous things”.

 As a Community we are keen to develop mission links with inner-city churches and other organisations working in areas of deprivation.
 Our very generous Bursary fund enables us to support many people to visit Scargill that may not otherwise be able to afford to do so.

 Equipping individuals in their ministry

 You may be at a pivotal moment in your own ministry, in which case it may be useful for you to come and receive spiritual direction at Scargill.

 The Scargill Community

 We currently have a resident community of around 25-35 people at any one time, who follow a ‘new-monastic‘ lifestyle while they are with us.
-The Community is made up of Community Members and International Community Volunteers.
+The Community is made up of Community Members and International Community Volunteers of many denominations and traditions.
 These are perfectly ordinary people who have committed to spending anything from a few weeks to a few years living and working at Scargill.
 The community includes men, women and children, housed in single, married or family accommodation here on the estate.
-The community do all the work involved in keeping Scargill running, make pathway promises, and follow a rhythm of life and worship.
+The Community do all the work involved in keeping Scargill running, make pathway promises, and follow a rhythm of life and worship.

 How we’re funded

 In order for the new trustees to be able to purchase the Scargill Estate in 2009, we received generous loans from several sources, notably Lee Abbey, and gifts from many others.